reactive-commons/reactive-commons-java/docs/docs/reactive-commons/1-getting-started.md

 ## Requirements

-You need Java JRE installed (Java 17 or later).
+You need Java JRE installed (Java 17 or later) and Spring Boot 4.

 You also need to install RabbitMQ.
 Follow the [instructions from the website](https://www.rabbitmq.com/download.html).